ngonza27/ctp-ngv-23/README.md

 ```

 -  Disable the virtual can interface.
-  Note: Check that the script has executable perimissions.
+  Note: Check that the script has executable permissions.
 ```sh
 ./scripts/enable_vcan0.sh
 ```